The Men That Will Not Be Blamed for Nothing: Biography

 Formed in 2008 by Andrew O'Neill and Andy Heintz, The Men That Will Not Be Blamed for Nothing have featured on the cover of the lifestyle magazine The Chap, within the covers of Bizarre Magazine and the NME and played in diverse venues including comedy clubs, festivals and theatres (the latter in support of frontperson O'Neill on the tour of their comedy show Andrew O'Neill's Totally Spot-On History of British Industry).

 They have performed at the Whitby Gothic Weekend, Steampunk events such as the UK Steampunk Convivial in Lincoln, the World Steam Expo in Detroit, Michigan, the Steampunk World's Fair in New Jersey, and more mainstream UK festivals such as Glastonbury Festival, Download Festival, Bestival, Camp Bestival, and the Latitude Festival.

 Their debut album, entitled Now That's What I Call Steampunk!
 Volume 1, was released on 24 May 2010.

 The song "Sewer" was released as a limited edition wax cylinder, limited to 40 copies in a presentation box, the first new song to be released on such a format in several decades.

 In May 2010 original drummer Ben Dawson departed and was replaced with Jez Miller, formerly of Lords of the New Church.

-A special limited edition 7" EP, entitled A Very Steampunk Christmas EP, was released on 6 December 2010 featuring the new line up.
+A special limited edition 7-inch EP, entitled A Very Steampunk Christmas EP, was released on 6 December 2010 featuring the new line up.

 An exclusive limited edition live album recorded at Nambucca, Holloway Road, London, entitled Anachrony in the UK Live in London April 2011, was released on 28 May 2011.

 In August 2011 the band released a second wax cylinder of the new, original song "Free Spirit", limited to 40 copies, promoted via their Facebook page.

 On 10 September 2011 the band announced on stage during the Weekend at the Asylum concert that their second album had been recorded and would be entitled And That Is The Reason Why The Men That Will Not Be Blamed For Nothing Cannot Be Killed By Conventional Weapons.
 The album was released on 12 March 2012 and features 12 songs with a running time of 36.10 minutes.
 The album title has changed slightly since the September announcement, and will now be called This May Be The Reason Why The Men That Will Not Be Blamed For Nothing Cannot Be Killed By Conventional Weapons.